-- Refrain from using any sensitive info in your bucket names like your IP address or account numbers.
+- Refrain from using any sensitive info in your bucket names like your IP address or account names.
 As said, your bucket name will be reflected in its URL.

-As a result, a valid name for you S3 bucket could look like this:
+An example of a valid S3 bucket name can look like this:

-Variants like myexamplebucket.com or my.example.bucket are Ok but not recommended by Amazon.
-In turn, what that Amazon won’t definitely allow you to use are the next names:
+Variants like myexamplebucket.com or my.example.bucket are ok but not recommended by Amazon.
+What Amazon definitely won't accept are the next names:

 - MyExampleBucket (uppercase letters);